akshaykalucha/FeaturePatch-VisionTransformation/README.md

 ```sh
 python run_model.py
 ```
-you can change the attributes & parametrers by, the default image is `384x384`:
+you can change the attributes & parameters by, the default image is `384x384`:
 ```sh
 custom_config = {
     "img_size": 384,